Outdoors under the Big Sky

 Day 1 (Lewis and Clark Caverns, Big Sky, and the 320 Ranch) Meet your guide first thing this morning in the lovely little town of Bozeman and head for the hills.
 Our first stop is the fantastic underground world of Lewis & Clark Caverns, filled with odd and beautiful formations like stalagmites and stalactites, globulites, flowstone, soda straws, and cave coral.
 Emerging from our cave exploration, we travel south into the narrow Gallatin Canyon following the Gallatin River to the afternoon’s exciting zip-line adventure, with its thrilling ride and great views.
 Dinner at a favorite restaurant provides a fun chance for some real local flavor.
 Our accommodations this evening are at a historic guest ranch.

 Day 3 (Yellowstone National Park) This morning we experience Yellowstone’s wildness in a very different way—from a sea kayak!
 (No experience necessary.)
 Our kayaking guide leads us along the rocky lakeshore, pointing out interesting thermal features on land and underwater.
 Watch for eagles, moose, bison, and otters.
-The afternoon’s activities will be based on opportunity, weather, and the group’s inclinations for wildlife-watching, exploring, and hiking.
-If we gain some elevation, our guide will point out the ancient volcanic caldera that holds Yellowstone Lake.
+This afternoon’s activities will depend on opportunity, weather, and the group’s taste for wildlife-watching, exploring, and hiking.
+One prime possibility is a trip to the very scenic Grand Canyon of the Yellowstone, which opens up below the dramatic Yellowstone Falls with red, orange, and yellow rock walls.

 Day 4 (Yellowstone National Park and Cody) We’re off to a reasonably early start this morning, hitting the road right after breakfast.
 This is a beautiful time of day, and offers some of the best chances for seeing moose, bears, or other creatures.
 The day’s travel route takes us through scenic Wapiti Valley to Cody, Wyoming.
-This afternoon, we dive behind the scenes on a private tour of the impressive Buffalo Bill Historical Center, and tonight we enjoy dinner at a favorite local restaurant.
+This afternoon, we dive behind the scenes on a private tour of the impressive Buffalo Bill Historical Center (with time to explore on your own as well), and tonight we enjoy dinner at a favorite local restaurant.

 Day 5 (Cody) Enjoy a leisurely morning on your own to browse the shops and galleries, or return to the Buffalo Bill Historical Center.
 We regroup for a fun and easy Class II-III whitewater raft trip.
 The float traces the tracks of John Colter, Jeremiah Johnson, and Buffalo Bill, through beautiful canyon country.
 Tonight we have a rockin’ good time at the Cody Rodeo.
 Children can join the fun in the calf scramble and stick horse race.
 Our farewell dinner celebrates the great new family memories we collected along on this trip.

 Day 6 (Departures home) Soak up one last morning of western horizons and bid the Rockies goodbye.
-Plan flights out of Cody anytime today, or schedule flights out of Bozeman anytime after 2 p.m.
+Plan flights out of Billings anytime after 12 noon.